Estimated reading time: 5 minutes

 Antiquated facilities and equipment can impact an organization’s ability to meet customer needs.
 Invest in your people (training), equipment, and facilities.

 For instance, have you ever walked into a small business and felt like you were stepping back in time?

-What do you think about, don’t you wonder why there was no reinvestment into the business?
+What do you think about it, don’t you wonder why there was no reinvestment in the business?

 7. Letting Go

 The larger an organization becomes the more the founding person needs to let go.